 Installed in the lower right dash.
-Is comprised of a tuner/cassette with two (2) 6 x 9 inch coaxial speakers, and two (2) 4 x 10 inch coaxial speakers.
+Is comprised of a tuner/cassette, equalizer, CD changer and 4 channel amp with two (2) 6 x 9 inch coaxial speakers, and two (2) 4 x 10 inch coaxial speakers.
 The tuner/cassette has auto reverse, electronic tuning sensor, Dolby noise reduction and metal tape capabilities.